top of page

 About

 What have you experienced at church?
 Beautiful things?
 Difficult things?
 Things that make you laugh (or cry) still?
-Jesus Christ overcame all things.
-He understands church hurt, coercion, and spiritual abuse because He experienced it in His faith community too.
+Jesus Christ knows our difficulties.
+He understands coercion, church hurt, and spiritual abuse.
+He experienced these things in His faith community.
 Then, He overcame.

 - Jen